Salt & Wind Travel

 Try Distilled Spirits at Oakhurst Spirits

 Oakhurst is full of art galleries, small restaurants and shops, and folks building a second career out of something they love.
-That’s definitely true for Mike Benbrook of Oakhurst Spirits.
-He distills several types of whiskey, along with rum, vodka, and brandy in small batches and runs the tasting room too.
+That’s true for Mike Benbrook of Oakhurst Spirits.
+He distills several types of whiskey, along with rum, vodka, and brandy, in small batches and also operates the tasting room.
 Try the spiced rum or the vodka flavored with locally-grown lavender.

 Oakhurst Spirits, 40300 Greenwood Way, Oakhurst